 Use Storage Migration Service to migrate a server

-This topic discusses how to migrate a server, including its files and configuration, to another server by using Storage Migration Service and Windows Admin Center.
+This topic discusses how to migrate a Windows server, a Windows Failover Cluster, a Samba server, or a NetApp FAS array, including their files and configuration, to another Windows server or Windows Failover Cluster by using Storage Migration Service and Windows Admin Center.
 Migrating takes three steps once you've installed the service and opened any necessary firewall ports: inventory your servers, transfer data, and cut over to the new servers.

 Step 0: Install Storage Migration Service and check firewall ports